dhermes/bezier/docs/abi/triangle_intersection.rst

                                                TriangleContained *contained, \
                                                Status *status)

-   Compute the intersection of two B |eacute| zier surfaces.
-This will first compute all intersection points between edges of the first and second surface (nine edge pairs in total).
-Then, it will classify each point according to which surface is "interior" at that point.
+   Compute the intersection of two B |eacute| zier triangles.
+This will first compute all intersection points between edges of the first and second triangle (nine edge pairs in total).
+Then, it will classify each point according to which triangle is "interior" at that point.
 Finally, it will form a loop of intersection points using the classifications until all intersections have been used or discarded.